MikeWolf4/Daz-to-ALSv4-AnimMan-retarget/README.md

 # Daz to ALSv4 AnimMan retarget -  UE5  -

- *IK rig / IK retarget for DAZ to Advance Locomotion System v4*
+ *IK rig / IK retarget for DAZ to Advance Locomotion System v4* currently female Skeleton only, will make male later

 1. Add these files to your content folder of your UE5 project via file explorer